-Rugby star Samu Kerevi apologizes for 'I love you Jesus' Easter post
+Australia rugby star Samu Kerevi apologizes for 'I love you Jesus' Easter post

 An Australian rugby star apologized Tuesday for sharing his religious beliefs on social media after an Easter post drew backlash amid controversy surrounding one of his teammates on the Australian national team.